Managing users properly is one of the most important things you can do to keep your Linux server secure.

 sudo -l

-To do this, add the following line to the Defaults section of the sudoers file:
+To make sudo always prompt for a password, add this line to the Defaults section of the sudoers file (using visudo):

 sudo -k